 In this podcast about how the COVID-19 energy shock is catalysing a shift to a new world order, The Economist asks Spencer whether the world has passed peak oil

 Spencer Dale and Bassam Fattouh on the shift from the concept of peak oil 'supply' to that of 'demand'

 Spencer Dale is group chief economist of BP plc.
-He manages BP’s global economics team, providing economic input into the firm’s commercial decisions.
-BP’s economics team also produces the annual Statistical Review of World Energy and Global Energy Outlook.
+He manages bp’s global economics team, providing economic input into the firm’s commercial and strategic decisions. bp’s economics team also produces the annual Statistical Review of World Energy and the Energy Outlook.

 He was educated at the University of Wales, gaining a BSc in Economics in 1988 and at the University of Warwick, gaining an MSc in Economics in 1989, whereupon he immediately joined the Bank of England.